-Chlorine residual sampling results showed a system average at 0.58 mg/l, which is well above the 0.2 mg/l minimum standard.
-Of the 20 sampling stations, five monitoring locations exhibited chlorine concentrations below the 0.2 mg/l criteria for a total of 7 instances out of 519 samples (1.35 %).
+Chlorine residual sampling results showed a system average at 0.62 mg/l, which is well above the 0.2 mg/l minimum standard.
+During 2022, there were two recorded instances from a total of 519 samples were monitoring stations exhibited chlorine concentrations below the 0.2 mg/l criteria.